 The biological functions of creativity are also the reverse of the biological functions of dreaming.
 Like sleep, dreaming seems to appear fairly early on the evolutionary scale and there is reason to believe that both sleep and dreaming are necessary to life.
 Relatively recent research, for example, has demonstrated that rather simple animals seem to dream, and it has been postulated that dreaming is not only the guardian of sleep, as Freud said, but that it serves a crucial type of biological discharge function.
 In any event, dreaming is a spontaneous involuntary process and, unlike creativity, it is suppressed with difficulty, if indeed it can be suppressed at all.
 Although it could be argued-weakly, I believe-that it is also impossible to suppress human creativity, taking human beings as an aggregate, creativity clearly is quite fragile and rather easily suppressed in individuals.
-Indeed, one of the cardinal issues about creativity.
+Indeed, one of the cardinal issues about creativity is that the converse is markedly apparent; it is difficult, if not impossible, to stimulate creativity.
 Creativity appeared fairly late in human evolution.
 Although one could possibly consider man's first construction of tools or his first use of language as creative acts, it is difficult to discuss creativity as we conceive of it today prior to the time of the first cave drawings.
 In all likelihood, creativity could not become manifest in human affairs until some amount of leisure time was available.
 Also, man's brain surely needed to evolve to a point where it was capable of creative activity.
 In both circumstances, creativity could not be an automatic spontaneous activity like dreaming, but intentional, even arduous, application and invocation were required.